doc-ai/net-runner-ios/README.md

 <a name="bulk-inference"></a>
 ## Bulk Inference

-Net Runner supports the bulk inference of models on photo albums located on the device.
+Net Runner can perform bulk inference on the device's photo albums.
 Select *Settings* and tap *Evalute Models* under *Testing*.
 Follow the on screen instructions to select the models and albums you would like to perform inference with.
-You may then view the results in bulk and individually, which is pretty nice.
+You may then view the results in bulk and individually, which is nice way to develop a sense for how well your models are performing.

 <img src="readme-images/bulk-inference.jpg" width="240">

 <a name="headless-mode"></a>
 ## Headless Mode

-Headless mode enables the automatic evaluation of models on images that are included with the application.
+For a more rigorous assessment of your model's performance, headless mode supports the automatic evaluation of models on images that are included with the application.
 To use headless mode, switch the Build Scheme to *Net Runner Headless* at the top left of the Xcode window and add your custom test bundles to the *headless* directory included in the repository.

 <a name="evaluation-metric"></a>
 ### Evaluation Metric

 You may also need to implement a custom evaluation metric that conforms to the `EvaluationMetric` protocol.
 See the *Evaluation Metrics* group in Xcode for more information.
 Specifically, an `EvaluationMetric` knows how to evaluate the results of a single inference and then aggregate and reduce those results to a single value, typically an average.
 When you create an evaluation metric you will implement two methods, `evaluate:yhat:` and `reduce:` that do just that.

-See below for a description of how the included `EvaluationMetricAccuracyTop5` assess a model's accuracy.
+See below for a description of how the included `EvaluationMetricAccuracyTop5` assess an image classification model's accuracy.

 <a name="headless-directory"></a>
 ### The Headless Directory